Scale Insects - Easily Spotted

 part time houseplants.

 Going outside for the summer is where it probably managed to acquire these beasties.
 Now it is an ugly, unfriendly plant (pictured right,) and my wife suggested just putting it outside in the middle of winter as a cure-all.
-She knows that is not going to happen because that plant has been in my life longer than she has.
-It was grown from the pit of a date that my daughter ate and planted when she was about 8 years old.
+She knows that is not going to happen because that plant was grown from the pit of a date that my daughter ate and planted when she was about 8 years old.

 I will sit with the alcohol and swabs and a bad TV show and spend an hour or so chasing scale.
 The tricky part is to swab even where there does not appear to be any insects.
 The young crawlers are usually transparent and very difficult to see, so wipe the branch anyway in an attempt to remove or kill them.
 The tiny beige specks in the top picture are the immature crawlers.

 I’m sure that in the great ecosystem of life there is some predator whose life is dependent upon a supply of scales but he doesn’t live in my house.

 Get answers to your gardening questions by subscribing to